microsoft/bedrock/cluster/azure/README.md

 - [Set up GitOps repository for Flux](../common/flux/)
 - [Azure Cluster Deployment](##Azure-Cluster-Deployment)

+For ongoing maintenance of an AKS cluster, take a look [here](./README-maintenance.md).

 ## Install required tools

 Make sure you have installed the [common prerequisites](../README.md) on your machine.